SFTtech/cyberbot/PLUGINS.md

 **Creating Plugins**
 ----------------

-Plugins are python files which are located in the `plugins` folder.
+Plugins are python files which are located in one of the plugin folders specified in the PLUGINPATH in your config.

-They must end in `.py` to be recognized by the bot.
+They must end in `_plugin.py` to be recognized by the bot.

 Each plugin must contain a global `HELP_DESC` variable with a short string explaining the plugin.